A Community Transforming Its Energy Systems—And Its Future

 The liquids that circulate in the biomass and geothermal district loops are much less harmful than diesel, and break down quickly and naturally if spilled.
 The systems have monitors built in so that any leaks will be quickly detected and stopped.

 Biomass fuel is nothing except wood chips.
-If they spill, they can either be gathered up and used, or mixed into the soil to make it more fertile.
+If they spill, they can either be gathered up and used, or mixed into the soil to make soil for gardening.

 6. GHG Reduction

-This project will reduce the community’s GHG emissions by roughly 1/6—about 800 tonnes per year.
+This project has reduced the community’s GHG emissions by roughly 1/6—about 800 tonnes per year.

-Future expansion options will reduce those emissions further.
+Future expansion will reduce these emissions by 90%.

 7. Habitat for Species at Risk